HB Financial Solutions Ltd Terms and Conditions of Trading.

 3.2 You will sign any necessary forms of authority or any other documents so that we may negotiate with your Creditors on your behalf.

-3.4 You will consult with Us in relation to your Financial Management Plan repayments and in relation to any alterations to it or reviews of it.
+3.4 You will consult with Us in relation to your Debt Management Plan repayments and in relation to any alterations to it or reviews of it.
 Your payments to Us will need to be amended to reflect any reasonable changes which your circumstances dictate.
-You will make payments to Us under and in accordance with the Financial Management Plan promptly and without any deductions.
+You will make payments to Us under and in accordance with the Debt Management Plan promptly and without any deductions.

 3.5 On occasion your Creditors may not provide Us with balances of your accounts due to their own company procedures.
 If these circumstances arise then you will obtain this information for Us and supply Us accordingly as the consequences of ignoring your Creditors which could result in actions to recover the debts and this may incur further costs.